Potash takes spironolactone, 2017

 Based on a Leonor Fini illustration from an edition of Monsieur Venus by Rachilde, Crewe has added a peineta and mantilla, tartan garters, a shoe, a syringe, a list of foods which lower testosterone production, and a list of potential side effects of the testosterone blocking drug spironolactone.
-Rachilde's novel is also a focus of Female Executioner, Jamie's exhibition at Gasworks, and accordingly a wash made from woad, like that seen on the walls of the gallery, has been applied by the artist to the finished print.
+Rachilde's novel is also a focus of Female Executioner, Crewe's exhibition at Gasworks, and accordingly a wash made from woad, like that seen on the walls of the gallery, has been applied by the artist to the finished print.

 Please contact Gasworks directly in order to redeem your discount.
 National Art Pass Cardholders must show their card in person upon collection.

 About Gasworks Limited Edition Prints

 Gasworks regularly produces exclusive limited edition artworks in collaboration with artists involved in our programmes.
 These beautiful and affordable artworks are kindly donated by the artists, allowing us to generate vital funds which ensure that we can continue to support emerging artists to research, develop, make and present new work.